Geriatric Consult: For Assistance with a Known Medical or Social Issue

-Based on the patient's symptoms, concerns and health history, the person will be scheduled to see the most appropriate specialist within the Aging Brain Clinic.
-Because a series of evaluations and tests will be done, you should plan to spend the entire day at the Aging Brain Clinic.
+Based on the patient's symptoms, concerns and health history, the person will be scheduled to see the most appropriate specialist within the Brain Health Clinic.
+Because a series of evaluations and tests will be done, you should plan to spend the entire day at the Brain Health Clinic.

 When you arrive, you and your loved one will need to complete a screening questionnaire, and the patient's medical history will be taken by a nurse practitioner.
 Next, the person will undergo a comprehensive evaluation to detect conditions associated with aging, such as multiple-medication use, cerebrovascular disease, and chemical or metabolic disorders.
 All of these can mimic the symptoms of memory impairment, dementia, and Alzheimer's or Parkinson's disease.
 If required, laboratory, imaging and/or other diagnostic tests will be done at this time.

 At the conclusion of the assessment, you and your loved one will be presented with a diagnosis and, where appropriate, treatment options.
 Using the leading-edge technology and therapies available at Cleveland Clinic, many conditions are highly treatable.